Defiance (metal band): Reunion and second breakup (2005–2012)

 In 2005, after over a decade since their disbandment, Defiance reunited with Esquivel, Harrington, Adams, and Kaufmann along with new drummer James Raymond.
 This incarnation of the band began working on new material, now signed to Metal Mind Productions.
 Metal Mind reissued the first three of the band's LPs via the Insomnia box set in 2006.
 James Raymond departed the band and was replaced by former Vio-lence drummer Mark Hernandez.

 In November 2006, tragedy struck Defiance when guitarist Doug Harrington died of cancer, which he had been battling secretly for years.
 However, the band continued working on the new release in his honor and the new album features guitar work recorded by Harrington just days before his passing.
 It is said to be true to the band's thrash roots, but with progressive touches similar to their third offering Beyond Recognition.

 A new song titled "The Voice" was posted on the band's Myspace page.
 The line-up was Esquivel on vocals, Adams on guitar, Kaufmann on bass, and Hernandez on drums.

 In late 2008, Defiance announced on its Myspace page and website that it had signed with Candlelight Records to release its new album.
 As of mid-2009, the recording of the album (titled The Prophecy) was completed and given a release date of October 19, 2009.

 Following the release, Esquivel once again quit the band, claiming he only intended to record some material with Defiance because that was what Doug Harrington had wanted him to do before he died.
 The band now has a new singer Keven Albert and a new guitarist Shawn Bozarth.

 After trying out different drummers for the new line up, Defiance recruited Burton Ortega ex-member of KAOS to support the new album The Prophecy.

 Second reunion (2019–present)

 On September 26, 2019, Defiance announced on their Facebook page that they were going to reunite for an appearance in April 2020 at the Blades of Steel Metal festival in Milwaukee; this show was ultimately cancelled due to the COVID-19 pandemic.
-The band has since continued to play live, mostly around the areas of Northern California, in addition to opening for D.R.I. in late 2023, and joining Tankard, Accu§er and Shaark on the upcoming Clash of Thrash Tour in Europe in 2025.
+The band has since continued to play live, mostly around the areas of Northern California, in addition to opening for D.R.I. in late 2023, and joining Tankard, Accu§er and Shaark on the Clash of Thrash Tour in Europe in 2025.

 To coincide with the reunion, Vic Records released a two-disc compilation, Checkmate: The Demo Collection, November 27, 2020; it contains Defiance's demos between 1986 and 1994 in their entirety.
 The band also has a new album in the works.

+On July 26, 2026, former Defiance singer Ken Elkinton, who appeared on the band's first album Product of Society, died from complications of pneumonia, sepsis and heart issues at the age of 66.